tink-crypto/tink/doc/JAVA-HOWTO.md

 ### Message Authentication Code

-Or to compute or verify a [MAC (Message Authentication Code)](RIMITIVES.md#message-authentication-code):
+The following snippets shows how to compute or verify a [MAC (Message Authentication Code)](RIMITIVES.md#message-authentication-code):

 ```java